-Whatever we’re doing in life we feel the need to selfie it!
-We always have, it’s just Van Gough and Rembrandt took months to selfie themselves.
-I do love a bit of a selfie moment and when that Tamarin monkey jumped out of its zoo enclosure onto my head, I did think, ‘yeh let’s selfie this’.
+Whatever we’re doing in life we feel the need to selfie it, we always have, it’s just Van Gough and Rembrandt took months to selfie themselves.
+I do love a bit of a selfie moment and when that Tamarin monkey jumped out of its zoo enclosure onto my head I did think, ‘yeh let’s selfie this’.
 Sadly, that was way before thoughts about removing it had popped into my head.
 Is this proof that the selfie has eeked its way into our subconscious?
-It did dawn on me the other day though that the way in which I take a selfie with my kids, friends or Mr Spellman (he hates them by the way) has become a little bit ridiculous and I’m pretty sure I’m not alone.
+It did dawn on me the other day though that the way in which I take a selfie has become a little bit ridiculous and I’m pretty sure I’m not alone.

-My daughter created an awesome bun hairstyle for me, which looked fab, so we selfied it.
-Click, click…no hang on, click, click…MUM SERIOUSLY!!!, click, click BURST BURST!!!!
-I’d like to think I’m not posing or being vain…but no doubt I am!
+My daughter created an awesome bun hairstyle for me so we selfied the triumph.
+Click, click…no hang on, click, click…MUM SERIOUSLY!, click, click BURST BURST!!!!
+I’d like to think I’m not posing or being vain, but no doubt I am!
 Even when I pull my ridiculous selfie faces I still take a few just to give me the best of the silly face bunch.
 Dr Terri Apter at Cambridge Uni says, “a selfie is about trying to figure out who we are and projecting this on to other people.
 We like being in control of our image, getting attention and being noticed; being part of a culture”.
 I just wanted to show my friends I had a monkey on my head in that split moment, but when you think about it, she’s right!
 Rembrandt and Van Gough were projecting status and importance too – same difference!